welcozh/hello-world/README.md

 # forfun

-This is a repository just for fun.
+This is a repository just for exercise and fun.